 So I’m aiming to hire individuals with NO background at all in SEO.
 And I’m not even presenting the job ads as something SEO related.

-Which is why I had to document my processes first – I didn’t want to rely on the existing processes of crummy foreign SEO companies.
+This is why I had to document my processes first – I didn’t want to rely on the existing processes of crummy foreign SEO companies.

 This eliminates the risk of one of them botching things.